ivelin/zk0/.kilocode/rules/memory-bank/tech.md

 - **VSCode**: IDE with Docker integration and automatic environment detection
 - **Git**: Version control with GitHub integration
 - **Pre-commit Hooks**: Code quality and formatting checks
+- **Time Zone Handling**: Always check environment_details for the current user time zone when interpreting timestamps in logs, file modification times, or system outputs, as it may vary between sessions and developers.

 ## Command Execution Requirements (CRITICAL)